Another DAM blog

 • A listing the questions I plan to ask them during the interview so they can ponder the questions ahead of time

-• A link to my prior podcasts for them to review if they want to
+• A link to my earlier podcasts for them to review if they want to

 • My contact information